jinghaihan/vscode-crosside-sync/README.md

 # VSCode Crosside Sync

-A powerful VS Code extension that enables seamless synchronization of settings, keybindings, and extensions across VS Code and its forks (like Cursor) using local storage with optional cloud sync capabilities.
+A powerful VS Code extension that enables seamless synchronization of settings, keybindings, and extensions across VS Code and its forks (like Cursor) using local storage.

 ## Features